Immigration, deportation, and Catholic principles: 21 points

 Authority of law should be respected.
 Migrants are obliged to respect the laws of the country in which they reside as well as the laws regulating entry to other countries.

-An unjust law is no law at all.7 For example, if a wealthy country with the capacity to accept at least some refugees suspends all refugee admissions indefinitely, or makes capricious exceptions that ignore the hardships of the most needy, a case can be made that this law imposes no binding moral obligation on refugees in dire need not to enter the country without permission.
+An unjust law is no law at all.6 For example, if a wealthy country with the capacity to accept at least some refugees suspends all refugee admissions indefinitely,7 a case can be made that this law imposes no binding moral obligation on refugees in dire need not to enter the country without permission.

 In cases of sufficiently grave necessity, even just state laws relating to private property and regulation of borders are not always morally binding.
 For example, the Church defines “theft” as taking another person’s property against the reasonable will of the owner.
 It is well established in Catholic teaching that a person who can afford the loss of property cannot reasonably deny it to someone who needs it urgently for his own immediate needs and who has no other way to provide for himself—so much so that if the person in urgent need takes what he needs without permission, this is not the sin of theft.8 Likewise, a person fleeing violence or grave economic hardship who crosses an international border without permission due to lack of adequate legal alternatives commits no sin.